 Motorcycles are a popular mode of transportation in Austin.
 They get around easily, are easy to park and easy to handle in traffic.
 They consume less gas.
 And they are fun to ride.
-However, in an accident motorcyclists are also particularly vulnerable to injury.
+However, in an Austin motorcycle accident, motorcyclists are also particularly vulnerable to injury.
 There is little between the rider and the other vehicle so when a cyclist is injured, often the injuries are severe.
 Complicated injuries can mean complicated personal injury claims.

 Accidents happen for several reasons, sometimes another driver just does not see the motorcyclist and executes an unsafe lane change.
 Sometimes, the accident happens when the motorcyclist splits or shares the lane either with another motorcycle or with the driver of another vehicle.
 Texas law does not prohibit lane splitting but it must be done carefully and safely.
 This area of law can be complicated and is highly fact-based.

 Both liability and damages issues can be more complicated for an injured motorcyclist.
 It is highly recommended that you work with an experienced motorcycle accident attorney if you have been injured in Austin.
 An experienced attorney can make the difference between a successful claim and facing a mountain of medical bills on your own.

 There are several liability issues that motorcycle accident victims face when making a claim for their injuries.
 Issues such as lane splitting and the failure to wear a helmet or other protective gear take liability into difficult areas.

 First, it is helpful to realize that motorcycle accidents involve negligence.
 Motorcyclists get rear-ended, or side swiped during an unsafe lane change.
 Negligence is grounded in the concept of reasonableness and one’s failure to act reasonably.
 While, a legal action is often complicated, at baseline, you must prove that: